Oxfam in the Philippines

 Latest: Oxfam monitoring Super Typhoon Mangkhut

 On 8 November 2013, Typhoon Haiyan (or Yolanda as it's known locally) wreaked havoc across much of the central Philippines.
 More than 5,000 people were killed and 4 million were forced from their homes.

 In the short term, it left more than 14.1 million people in need of immediate, life-saving assistance.
 But it also pushed millions of people further into poverty.
 Rice crops, coconut trees and fishing boats were wiped out, leaving people struggling to grow food and earn an income.

-One year on from the disaster, the emergency phase of our response has finished.
+The emergency phase of our Haiyan response has finished.
 We're now focussing on long term recovery and rehabilitation.
 One way we're doing this is by planning how water and sanitation facilities will be managed on a permanent basis.
 We're also looking at how people will be able to earn a living.

 More details of what Oxfam is doing in the Philippines (PDF, 405KB)